 Unlike the aldehydes that stink bugs possess, the clown beetle relies on chemicals called quinones.
 But a common predator, the grasshopper mouse, has discovered a way to circumvent this defense system.
 As the clown beetle stands on its head the grasshopper mouse quickly grabs the beetle, planting it, rear-end first, into the sand.
 The sand absorbs the stink as the beetle is helplessly devoured, head-first, by the mouse.
 Yikes!

 How do I get rid of stink bugs in my house?

 The brown marmorated stink bug will attempt to gain entry into warmer structures in order to overwinter.
 “Avoid using pesticides indoors when trying to control stink bugs,” says Troyano.
 More harm than good will befall people, especially children as well as pets with indoor pesticide use.

 Troyano adds that it’s best to vacuum or sweep them up, tightly seal the bag and then place the bag in an outdoor trash can.
 It’s also ideal to seal cracks around windows, siding, doors, utility pipes, in short-seal any openings that lead from the outside into the house.

 Get to know the eastern United States’ #1 most wanted stink bug – the brown marmorated stink bug.

 Have you had any stink bug encounters?
-Please enlighten us in the comments!
+Please enlighten us in the comments, or contact us today!